farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 =============

 .. module:: custom-magics
    :synopsis: Defining your own custom magics.

 .. highlight:: ipython
-   :linenothreshold: 5
+   :linenothreshold: 1

 The general flow of creating your own magic in a file breaks down to a few simple steps.

-#) Creating an executable with a function named ``load_ipython_extension``.
+#) Creating a function or class with some desired functionality.
-#) Registering the magic with the IPython shell.
 #) Wrapping it in decorators so that the magic accepts the shell as an argument
    upon initialization.
+#) Registering the magic with the IPython shell.

 Registering the magic